 “What do you know of being Idrian?” she snapped.
 “Where is your obedience of Austre?”

 Rira reached beneath his shirt, pulling out a small white disc, inscribed with his parents names.
 An Austrin charm of obedience.
 “My father brought me down here from the highlands, princess.
-He died working the jungles.
-I’ve pulled myself up by my scraped, bleeding hands to make something of myself.
-To make things better for your people.”
+He died working the Edgli fields in the jungle.
+I’ve pulled myself up by the pain of my scraped, bleeding hands, working hard to make something of myself.
+Working hard to make things better for your people.”

 “You wear colors,” she snapped.
 “And you make prostitutes of housewives.”

 “I live,” he said.
-“And I make sure that everyone else has enough to live on as well.”
+“And I make sure that everyone else has enough food.
+Will you do better for them?”

 Vivenna frowned.
 “I. . . .”